vijayviswas/LIExplorer/README.md

 # LIFramework.framework
 LIFramework.framework is a Objective C library for LinkedIn integration in iOS applications.
+This is lite version.
+This works only in simulator.
+Use "TEST" key to register the framework.
 Coming soon....

-This framework provides complete solution to linkedin integration in iOS.
 <p align="center" >
   <img src="https://github.com/vijayviswas/LIFramework/blob/master/Images/Slide1.jpg" alt="Authentication" title="Authentication" width="720" height="540">
 </p>